AlexandriaChemistry/ACT/README.md

 Alexandria Chemistry Toolkit
 ============================

-This code is based on the [http://www.gromacs.org](GROMACS) software package, however it adds about 40000 lines of code for force field development.
+This code is based on the [a GROMACS](http://www.gromacs.org) software package, however it adds about 40000 lines of code for force field development.

 Prerequisites